Australian Agriculture: Broadacre Crops

 Using new data sources and methods to produce agricultural statistics

 The Australian Bureau of Statistics (ABS) is modernising the way official agricultural statistics are produced to better support Australian agriculture.
-New data sources will support improved regional detail on an annual basis.
+New data sources are supporting improved regional detail on an annual basis.
 This helps to understand impacts from biosecurity and climate risks as well as supply chain and infrastructure requirements and supports decision making by governments, industry, and farmers.

 A key part of the modernisation has been the development of partnerships with industry and government to identify new data sources and develop new statistical methods.
 This has reduced reporting burden on farmers and created greater consistency between existing data sources which helps to build trust in the statistics.

 ABS broadacre crop statistics are produced using a combination of Levy Payer Register data and satellite derived crop mapping.
-This data has enabled detailed regional Statistical Area Level 2 (SA2) statistics to be produced and these can be accessed through Data Explorer and Interactive Maps.
+This data has enabled detailed regional Statistical Area Level 2 (SA2) statistics to be produced, and these can be accessed through Data Explorer.

 For further information on the methods and data sources used to produce the statistics contained in this publication please see the Methodology section.